STCLab-Inc/wave-autoscale/README.md

 ### Metrics ###
 For collecting metrics related to traffic or usage, Wave Autoscale leverages the capabilities of open-source tools Telegraf and Vector.

-- [Telegraf](https://github.com/influxdata/telegraf): With support for about 250 input plugins, Telegraf offers an extensive range of metric collection possibilities.
+- [**Telegraf**](https://github.com/influxdata/telegraf): With support for about 250 input plugins, Telegraf offers an extensive range of metric collection possibilities.
 It's known for its adaptability to various environments and ease of configuration.
-[The MIT license](https://github.com/influxdata/telegraf/blob/master/LICENSE).
-[Learn more about Telegraf input plugins.](https://docs.influxdata.com/telegraf/v1.27/plugins/)
+[Learn more about Telegraf input plugins.](https://docs.influxdata.com/telegraf/v1.27/plugins/) [(The MIT license)](https://github.com/influxdata/telegraf/blob/master/LICENSE)
-- [Vector](https://github.com/vectordotdev/vector): Supporting around 40 different sources, Vector provides a high-performance solution for collecting logs, metrics, and events.
+- [**Vector**](https://github.com/vectordotdev/vector): Supporting around 40 different sources, Vector provides a high-performance solution for collecting logs, metrics, and events.
 Its unified data model and strong reliability make it a valuable tool in monitoring and scaling.
-[The MPL 2.0 license](https://github.com/vectordotdev/vector/blob/master/LICENSE).
-[Learn more about Vector sources.](https://vector.dev/docs/reference/configuration/sources/)
+[Learn more about Vector sources.](https://vector.dev/docs/reference/configuration/sources/) [(The MPL 2.0 license)](https://github.com/vectordotdev/vector/blob/master/LICENSE)

 These tools collectively empower Wave Autoscale to accurately monitor and adapt to the ever-changing demands of various cloud environments.